Nick-322/PiAlign/README.md

 Two simple examples illustrating usage of PiAlign

-i.
+### i.
 Align two protein-protein interfaces (one chain for each side of the interface)

 	../bin/PiAlign.py -p1 1lyl.pdb -c1a A -c1b C -p2 12as.pdb -c2a A -c2b B

-ii.
+### ii.
 Align two protein-protein interfaces with a multiple interface chain case where we don't know which chains interact with which chains for the first pdb file.

 	../bin/PiAlign.py -p1 7e5s.pdb -c1a LEIJPRUVDHKTNOQS -c1b BCA -p2 7uap.pdb -c2a HL -c2b A -searchIntCh1

 ## Output files

+This tool generates a pair of two main files: int.pdb and con.lst files.

+* #### int.pdb

+int.pdb file contains atomic information of alpha carbons of residues involved in an interface.
+Each entry has the same types of information as PDB file except for Occupancy, which is repaced with secondary structure assignment (1: coil, 2: helix, 3: turn, 4: strand)

+* #### con.lst

+con.lst file provides a list of atomic and residue contacts between receptor chain(s) and ligand chain(s), highlighting a total atomic contacts and residue-residue contacts with specific interacting residues and their contact counts based on a 4.50 Å distance cutoff.
+Index is assined to each residue.

+### optional output files

+* #### parsed.pdb

+parsed.pdb is contains atomic information of all atoms of all residues in the selected ligand and receptor chains.

+* #### vmd

+vmd file contains a TCL script for visualizations of an interface with VMD.
+Molecule visualization styles is NewCartoon.

+* #### trans.pdb

+trans.pdb is a variant of the first int_pdb file where the atomic coordinates are modified by superposing them onto int_pdb2 using the transformation matrix that generates the optimal interface alignment.

+## Stdout

+Stdout shows the alignment result of a pair of protein-protein interfaces.
+It displays, IS-score, P-value, Z-score, Number of aligned residues between interfaces, Number of aligned contacts, RMSD, and Seq identity.
+'Index Ch1 Resid1 AA1    Ch2 Resid2 AA2    Distance NAC NC1 NC2 Note'

 ## Reference